 The detection and response approach to ransomware was understandable when the issue was solely about information protection.
-However, with fewer organizations caving in to ransom demands, cyber criminals have changed tactics to protect their revenue streams.
+However, with fewer organisations caving in to ransom demands, cybercriminals have changed tact to protect their revenue streams.

-Modern ransomware now often carries an extra sting in the tail, whether that’s corporate espionage or data theft, making it very much a data loss prevention (DLP) issue.
+Modern ransomware now often carries an extra sting in the tail, be that corporate espionage or data theft, making it very much a data loss prevention (DLP) issue.

-That’s why any effective defense against ransomware should place data at its heart.
+That’s why any effective defence against ransomware should place data at its heart.
 This starts with classification.
-You need to understand what data is at risk, who needs access to it, who has access to it and how much cyber criminals are likely to prize it.
+You need to understand what data is at risk, who needs access to it, who has access to it and how prized it is likely to be by cybercriminals.

 When making these classifications, go beyond geography and data location.
 The traditional data in use and data at rest model is no longer fit for purpose.
-A modern DLP strategy must follow the user wherever they go, for it’s your people who put your data at risk.
+A modern DLP strategy must follow the user wherever they go – for it is your people that put your data at risk.

 The people problem

-With over 90% of cyber attacks requiring some form of human interaction, your users are the biggest risk factor your organization faces.
+With over 90% of cyber-attacks requiring some form of human interaction, your users are the biggest risk factor facing your organisation.

-These days, cyber criminals rarely bother to break down the door.
-Instead, they’re invited in by your people through malice, carelessness or compromise.
-The more you know about your users, their activity and behavior, the better you can spot the early warning signs of an attack, whatever the driving factor:
+These days, cybercriminals rarely break down the door.
+Instead, they are invited in by your people through either malice, carelessness or compromise.
+The more you know about your users, their activity and behaviour, the better you can spot the early warning signs of an attack, whatever the driving factor.

-Malicious: A malicious user knowingly looks to cause harm to your organization.
-They may be disgruntled and seeking revenge or being paid by criminal gangs for access to your networks and data.
+Malicious: A malicious user is one who knowingly looks to cause harm to your organisation.
+They may be disgruntled and looking for revenge or being paid by criminal gangs for access to your networks and data.

 Vigilance is critical when detecting malicious users.
-Implement a solution that can spot suspicious behavior, such as out-of-hours logins or unusual access requests, and limit access to sensitive information to only your most privileged employees.
+Implement a solution that can spot suspicious behaviour such as out of hours logins or unusual access requests, and limit access to sensitive information to only your most privileged employees.

-Careless: Careless users let cyber criminals inside your perimeter defenses by mistake, either by not logging out of corporate systems correctly or by using default passwords or failing to apply security patches.
+Careless: Careless users let cybercriminals inside your perimeter defences by mistake.
+This may be because they do not log out of corporate systems correctly, use default passwords or fail to apply security patches.

-When it comes to spotting carelessness among your teams, keep an eye out for poor security hygiene, such as writing down passwords and installing unauthorized applications.
+When it comes to spotting carelessness among your teams, keep an eye out for poor security hygiene, such as writing down passwords and installing unauthorised applications.

 Unfortunately, account compromise is notoriously hard to spot.
-The best defense is to minimize compromise in the first place, through protections such as multifactor authentication and cybersecurity training.
+The best defence is to minimise compromise in the first place, through protections such as multi-factor authentication and cybersecurity training.

 Rooting out ransomware

 The ultimate target of ransomware may be your data, networks and systems.
-But it can only reach that target through your people.
-Therefore, the most effective way to keep ransomware at bay is to remove the human element entirely.
+But it can only reach that target via your people.
+Therefore, the most effective way to keep it at bay is to remove the human element entirely.

-With a robust email protection and DLP solution in place, you can analyze, filter and block malicious messaging before it reaches the inbox.
-However, even the best perimeter defenses can be breached.
+With a robust email protection and data loss prevention solution in place, you can analyse, filter and block malicious messaging before it reaches the inbox.
+However, even the best perimeter defences can be breached.

-And then, there’s the last line of your defense: your people.
-Every user must know exactly what to do when they face a ransomware attack and the consequences of failing to stop one.
-Most importantly, they must understand how their behavior can put your organization at risk.
+And then there’s the last line of your defence, your people.
+Every user must know exactly what to do when faced with a ransomware attack and the consequences of failing to stop one.
+Most importantly, they must understand how their behaviour can put your organisation at risk.

 This is only possible through ongoing and adaptive security awareness training that goes beyond multiple-choice tests and standard best practices.
-The ultimate goal of any training program should be creating a security culture where cybersecurity is everyone’s responsibility.
+The ultimate goal of any training program should be to create a security culture in which cybersecurity is everyone’s responsibility.

-The simple fact is, ransomware is growing increasingly more sophisticated, rendering traditional defenses ineffective.
-And when the cure no longer works, prevention is the only remedy.
+The simple fact is, ransomware is growing ever more sophisticated, rendering traditional defences ineffective – and when the cure no longer works, prevention is the only remedy.

 Find out more in this overview to the modern approach to information protection.